 Employment Law Focus

-Keep on top of the employment law issues that matter most to you and your business.
-Whether you work in HR, in-house legal, or run your own business, think of us as your news filter.
-We'll cover the important issues in employment today, explain how the law is responding and what needs to be on your radar, as well as answering your questions each episode.
+Keep on top of the employment law issues that matter most to you and your organisation.
+Whether you work in HR, in-house legal or run your own business, think of us as your news filter.
+We'll cover the important issues in employment today, explain how the law is responding and what needs to be on your radar, as well as answering your questions.

 Employment Law Focus